jasonsbeer/Amiga-2000-EATX/README.md

 # Amiga 2000 EATX PCB
 The purpose of this project is to develop an open source Amiga 2000 PCB in the EATX form factor.
 What is EATX?
 It is an ATX variant that allows slightly deeper PCBs, measuring 12 x 13 inches (305 × 330 mm).
-These are referred to as Extended ATX, or, EATX (see also Enterprise Electronics Bay specification).
+These are referred to as Extended ATX, or, EATX (see [Enterprise Electronics Bay Specification](/DataSheets/SSI%20EEB%202011%201.0.1.pdf)).
 The length of Zorro II cards, not to mention the abundance of components on the Amiga 2000, makes EATX the best choice for this project.

 There are one-to-one board replacement projects for the Amiga 2000, but none to change the layout to meet current form factor standards.
 In addition, the Amiga 2000 made use of connectors and custom parts that are no longer commercially manufactured.
 This often requires parts to be pulled from existing machines.
 As such, this project will make use of only actively supported components whenever possible.